 All tree species planted at 2 litres to 12 litre grades.
 All shrub species planted at greater than 5 litre grades.

-Must be staked with a single 1.2m minimum long 22mm - 25mm diameter dead bamboo stake, positioned outside the root ball, driven into the ground to at least a 400mm depth.
-The stake is to be fastened two thirds up the plant stem/trunk with a Council accepted interlocking tree tie (e.g. Treelock).
-If the tree tie is not biodegradable: :
+Small grade trees and shrubs should not be staked to ensure strong growth and resilient plants.

 The tie must be adjusted periodically so that the stem/trunk does not become damaged, or the stem/trunk grows over the tie.